 Avoid tobacco smoke.
 Secondhand smoke can cause asthma symptoms.
 Encourage your employer to establish a tobacco-free policy.
 And, if you smoke, the best way to protect your lungs is to make a plan to quit.
 The American Lung Association can help.

 Step 2: Get help from your healthcare provider for your breathing problems.

-It is important to keep track of your symptoms and remember everything you need to share with your healthcare provider.
+It is important to keep track of your symptoms.
+It can be a challenge to remember everything you need to share with your healthcare provider at your upcoming visit.
 Here are some tools that will help you give your doctor all the information he or she needs to properly link your workplace to your asthma symptoms.

-- Keep a log or diary of your symptoms and bring it into your physician.
+- Keep a log or diary of your symptoms and bring it to your physician.

 - Make sure to tell your provider about new symptoms and where you work.
 Download the Getting Ready for Your Office Visit form and complete the sections to improve the time that you have together.